guglanisuvid/Loopverse/README.md

 Join the Loop — where creativity finds its rhythm.

+#### Note

+This website is currently best enjoyed on desktop screens.
+While we absolutely love mobile devices, tablets, and everything in between, the layout hasn’t quite caught up with the multiverse of screen dimensions just yet.

 ## 🛠️ Running the Project

 Want to run **AcadAI** on your local machine?
 Follow these steps: